-- 18.85 The nature and extent of any monitoring activity will therefore need to be determined by a firm based on an assessment of their particular business profile.
-This will be different for each firm and may include an assessment of the following matters: - > extent of execution vs clearing business undertaken; - > nature of customer base (geographic location, regulated or unregulated); - > number of customers and volume of transactions; - > types of products traded and complexity of those products; - > payment processes (including payments to third parties, if permitted). - 18.86 Firms should ensure that any relevant factors taken into account in determining their monitoring activities, that the programme is adequately documented and subject to periodic review.
+- 18.93 The nature and extent of any monitoring activity will therefore need to be determined by a firm based on an assessment of their particular business profile.
+This will be different for each firm and may include an assessment of the following matters: - extent of execution vs clearing business undertaken; - rature of customer base (geographic location, regulated or unregulated); - > number of customers and volume of transactions; - > types of products traded and complexity of those products; - > payment processes (including payments to third parties, if permitted). - 18.94 Firms should ensure that any relevant factors taken into account in determining their monitoring activities, that the programme is adequately documented and subject to periodic review.
 Given the bespoke nature of some wholesale market products and the difficulties in developing meaningful rules for electronic monitoring (e.g., a lack of typologies for the sector), it may well be appropriate for a firm to monitor manually.
-Firms should, however, be able to demonstrate the rationale for their monitoring strategy.
+Firms should, however, be able to demonstrate the rationale for their monitoring strategy. - 18.95 Firms relying on third parties under the ML Regulations to apply CDD measures cannot rely on the third party in respect of monitoring.